Teradata/stacki-wiki/Frontend-Installation.md

-The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the Frontend to the outside network (e.g., the internet).
+The public cluster network configuration screen allows you to set up the networking parameters for the ethernet network that connects the Frontend to the outside network (e.g., the Internet).

-1. Select from the network _Devices_ to select the public network.
+1. Choose from the network _Devices_ to select the public network.
-2. _IP_ address of the public interface
+2. _IP_ address of the public interface.
-3. _Netmask_
+3. _Netmask_.
-4. _Gateway_
+4. _Gateway_.
 5. _DNS Servers_ - More than one DNS Server can be entered as a comma-separated list (i.e., 8.8.8.8, 4.2.2.2, 8.8.4.4).

 Click _Continue_ to configure the network interface.